An iconic Carneddau bird

 Quarrymen’s pets

-Quarry workers in Bethesda and Penmaenmawr often kept choughs as pets in the late-18th and early-19th centuries.
+Quarry workers in Bethesda and Penmaenmawr often kept Choughs as pets in the late-18th and early-19th centuries.
 During this time, Choughs were incredibly popular cage birds and exhibition curators would routinely visit quarrying areas across the country.

 The Chough is an very social bird that keeps in constant contact with its companions.
 You can often hear its unique call “cheee-ow, cheee-ow” as you walk on the Carneddau’s uplands.

-Almost 30% of the UK’s chough population can be found in north-west Wales, with the Carneddau upland pastures offering a vital feeding habitat.
+Almost 30% of the UK’s Chough population can be found in North-West Wales, with the Carneddau upland pastures offering a vital feeding habitat.
 We are tracking the Chough population to better understand their ecology and habitat usage through the year.
 This information is important as it will inform future conservation plans for the species.
 A Chough’s diet mainly consists of soil, ground and dung-dwelling invertebrates, but the birds can also be found eating seeds and sometimes berries.
 In winter, Choughs will often head to the coastline to feed on sand dunes and beaches when food can be harder to find on pasture.

 A red billed Chough in flight